NCommander/dnscatcher/doc/technical_overview.md

 ### HTTPS-REST

 HTTP/REST is an extremely common web interface design, where a client makes simple HTTP commands to various end points and parses results relating to it.
 At it's base, REST uses the standard HTTP verbs (GET, POST, PUT, PATCH, and DELETE) to interact with data and mutate it.
 As such, a REST interface can be trivially accessed with any standard HTTP library or command line tool such as cURL.
 Responses are traditionally encoded in JSON or XML.
-However, for security and validation reasons, these formats in of itself are not good enough.
+However, for security and validation reasons, these formats in of themselves are not good enough.

 #### S/MIME Signed JSON (SSJ)
 It is intended that responses from the REST interface are returned in an S/MIME document containing a JSON payload, and a signature from either KSK or a designated S/MIME signature key for this purpose.
 While standard TLS provides connection layer integrity and encryption, the deployment of the DNSCatcher server may have TLS termination seperate from the Catcher server itself (for example, at a load balancer).
-As such, to prevent security attacks in this "plain text" last mile, the responses shall be signed with S/MIME, and be cachable both client side and server side to reduce server load.
+As such, to prevent security attacks in this "plain text" last mile, the responses shall be signed with S/MIME, and be cacheable both client side and server side to reduce server load.

 This feature is also to ensure data integrity in environments where deep packet inspection of TLS is required via an corporate internal CA where DNSCatcher's strict security would no longer be able to be used.